-The most basic and yet most powerful piece of survey advice everyone should follow is to keep survey questions simple.
+The most basic and yet most powerful piece of advice everyone should follow is to keep your questions simple.
 By following this guideline alone, you can avoid many of the common errors we’ll cover in the rest of this article and series, as well as maximize your response rates and the quality of your data.

 Seems easy, right?
 But it can be more challenging than it sounds.
 Here’s how to make sure you’ve got it down: